-Cooking frozen langoustine by boiling, grilling or baking is quick and easy, as this shellfish is sold pre-cooked owing to its short shelf life.
-Also known as scampi or Norway lobster, the langoustine resembles a small lobster.
-Its white, sweet and succulent flesh is covered in an orange-pink-colored shell.
-Thaw the frozen langoustine before cooking.
-Use only the tail of the cooked langoustine, discarding the head, claws, legs and shells.
+Cooking frozen langoustine by boiling, grilling or baking is quick and easy, as this shellfish is sold pre-cooked.
+Also known as scampi or Norway lobster, the langoustine resembles a small lobster, with its white, sweet and succulent flesh covered in an orange-pink-colored shell.
+To minimize the risk of overcooking the delicate flesh, it's best to thaw the frozen langoustine before cooking.
+The tails of the cooked langoustine are the choicest section, but patient diners can also extract tasty morsels from the head and slender claws.
 Serve with mild seasonings or add to salads, curries, pasta, rice and stir-fry recipes.

 Remove the frozen langoustines from the original packaging and place in a bowl.
 Cover the bowl and place in the refrigerator to defrost for at least 12 hours, overnight if possible.
 Rinse the defrosted langoustines in the bowl under running water and drain.